David Chart

 David Chart is a game designer who has worked primarily on role-playing games.

 Career

 David Chart authored Akrasia: Thief of Time (2001), the first in Eden Studios's "Eden Odyssey" series of adventures.
-Chart took over as Ars Magica Line Editor for Atlas Games in 2002.
-Chart oversaw the Ars Magica fifth edition rules in late 2004.
-Chart has actively worked to expand the pool of writers for Ars Magica with "open calls" which anyone can submit drafts for.
+Chart became the line editor for Ars Magica at Atlas Games in 2002.
+Chart oversaw the Ars Magica fifth edition rules which were published in late 2004.
+Chart used "open calls" to expand the number of Ars Magica writers, allowing anyone to submit drafts for review.

 Awards

 In 2005, Ars Magica fifth edition (for which Chart was the developer) won the Origins Award for best role-playing game and the Gold ENnie Award for best rules.